FAQ: Driving the Alaska Highway

 6. How far apart are services?

 Gas, diesel, food and lodging are found in towns and cities along the Alaska Highway, as well as at smaller unincorporated communities, roadhouses and lodges located between the larger population centers.
-With the closure of several long-time roadhouses in recent years, and the seasonal nature of others, motorists can be looking at 100 to 150 miles between services on a couple stretches of highway.
-Pay attention to your gas tank and fill up when near a pump.
+With the closure of several long-time roadhouses in recent years, and the seasonal nature of others, motorists should plan for 100 to 150 miles between services on a couple stretches of highway.
+Pay attention to your gas tank and drive on the top half of your tank.
 Motorists should also keep in mind that not all highway businesses are open year-round, nor are most services available 24 hours a day.

 7. How about lodging?
 Do we need reservations?